-Although documentation services in general refers to documenting any recordable document, there are technical documents which more often require technical documentation services.
+Although documentation services, in general, refer to documenting any recordable information, there are technical documents that more often require technical documentation services.
 Technical documentation services refer to the process of creating, managing, and delivering documentation related to technical processes, services, or products.
-This documentation aims to contribute comprehensive information to users, stakeholders, and developers about how a product works, how it should be used, and how it can be maintained and supported.
+This documentation aims to provide comprehensive information to users, stakeholders, and developers about how a product works, how it should be used, and how it can be maintained and supported.

 Common types of technical documents include:

 Product Manuals: comprehensive written guides that provide instructions and information on how to use, install, and maintain a product effectively